 Damaged or misaligned radar assembly – due to the previous collision or after other repairs to the vehicle’s rear end, including bumper removal.

-Software issues – and glitches that can result in BSW system issues in some specific situations.
+Software issues – and glitches can result in BSW system issues in some specific situations.
 Installing the latest BSW software version will ensure the system has all the necessary upgrades.
-To diagnose Mitsubishi BSW Service Required, you need to use a Mitsubishi All System Scanner to read the fault codes stored in the BSW Control Module.
+To diagnose Mitsubishi BSW Service Required, you must use a Mitsubishi All System Scanner to read the fault codes stored in the BSW Control Module.

 We hope you find the Mitsubishi BSW Service Required guide helpful.
 Check these troubleshooting and repair guides for more help on your Mitsubishi.